 Tell students you saw a surprising phenomenon - a magic trick(!) - that you want to share.
 Ask students to create a t-chart in their science notebook or on a sheet of paper and label one side notice and the other side wonder.

-Play the above tablecloth trick video until you can see a clear image of the two tables like the one at left.
+Play Matt Ricardo's Tablecloth Trick video until you can see a clear image of the two tables like the one at left.
 Stop the video and ask students to individually record their observations and any questions that arise in their t-chart.

 Play the video a two or three times while students continue to individually make and record observations.
 Consider playing the video at half speed (Settings > Playback speed > 0.5) a few times as well.
 You might also share side-by-side images of the two tables before and after the trick so students can make direct comparisons and record additional observations and/or questions.